-Performance continues to be very strong with significant headroom to lenders' covenants and internal targets which underpin our Moody's A2 credit rating.
+Performance continues to be very strong with significant headroom to lenders' covenants and

 Our main business areas are analysed on the following pages which review £70m of surplus.
 In addition, surplus on asset disposals of £20m make up the total £90m operating surplus.